jgreely/genaistuff/README.md

   it directly.

-* aspect.py - calculate resolutions for arbitrary aspect ratios that do not exceed the "standard" (squared) pixel count for a model.
+* aspect.py - calculate resolutions for arbitrary aspect ratios that do not exceed the "standard" pixel count (sidelength squared) for a model.

 * waifupaper.py - MacOS wallpaper-rotation script with more
   options than the standard control-panel settings.